 CDD is the process of verifying your identity to a level where we have confidence that we know who we are doing business with.
 Based on this knowledge we will determine whether it is appropriate to continue with the relationship.

-Typically this identity verification involves comparing your details against a third-party database like New Zealand Transport Authority (NZTA) driver licence database, or the Department of Internal Affairs’ Passport database.
+Typically this identity verification involves comparing your identity and address details against a third-party database like New Zealand Transport Authority (NZTA) driver licence database, or the Department of Internal Affairs’ Passport database.

 Your address can also be electronically verified against various databases such as LINZ, Companies Office or Credit Bureaus.
 Further information on electronic verification can be found here.